curiousguy13/flappy-bird-agent/README.md

 python a3c.py
 ```

-All Configurations and hyper-parameters are in helper.py
+All Configurations and hyper-parameters are in helper.py <br />
-For Training:
+For Training: <br />
-  Set TRAINING = True and TESTING = False in helper.py
+  Set TRAINING = True and TESTING = False in helper.py <br />
-For Testing:
+For Testing: <br />
-  Set TRAINING = False and TESTING = True
+  Set TRAINING = False and TESTING = True  <br />
-  In case of Testing, the latest saved model will be loaded
+  In case of Testing, the latest saved model will be loaded <br />